 I was originally planning on doing empanadas (small hand pies) for dinner, but changed my mind at the last minute and decided to make a larger, single pie instead.
 I adore broccoli steamed, but I’m frankly not too fond of it added to casseroles.
 It invariably cooks too long and gets bitter.
-Needless to say, I had strong misgivings about using it in this recipe.
-I think I must have used just the right amount of broccoli, because I LOVED this final dish!!
-And my husband, when he carried his plate to the kitchen sink, after having wolfed down seconds, said “You can add THAT one to your regular rotations.”
-That’s always a pretty good sign from him. ;) The filling was quite creamy yet not overly wet.
+So I had strong misgivings about adding it in this recipe.
+I think I must have used just the right amount of broccoli, because I LOVED this final dish and the broccoli didn’t get strong-tasting!!
+My husband, when he carried his plate to the kitchen sink, after having wolfed down seconds, said “You can add THAT one to your regular rotations.”
+That’s always a pretty good sign from him. 😉 The filling was quite creamy yet not overly wet.
 Having used grass-fed beef for this, the beef flavor was rich indeed.
 Give this one a try!
 I’m certain you’re going to like it.
 Although not suitable until you are closer to goal weight, this one is well worth the wait.
-If you use Induction suitable biscuit dough (like flax muffin batter) and not do a bottom crust, those still in the initial Atkins Induction phase could still enjoy this recipe.🙂
+If you use Induction suitable biscuit dough (like flax muffin batter) and not do a bottom crust, those still in the initial Atkins Induction phase could still enjoy this recipe. 🙂

 VARIATION: You lamb fans could use ground lamb in this pie for a very nice variation.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and several other talented cooks to bring you a wealth of delicious recipes you are going to want to try.
 Even a few of my recipes are in each of the 5 volumes!
 Order your set TODAY! (also available individually) from Amazon or our direct order site: http://amongfriends.us/order.php